GlorytoAlmightyGod/let_me_SEE_freely/meta_rules_check_list.md

     keep things born out of realizations during my experiences in problems-environments. keep things sacred.
     keep things freeing.
+    keep things forbidden to access.
     keep things dirtily classified.
     keep things hidden as well as clear. keep things full of truths i have had the opportunity to do the perception of. keep things simple.
+    keep things gamified.
+    keep things once.
     keep things small.

 read_my_AIM.md
-    there is so much to do but i feel paralysed!!! i am not making any progress. even if i am making progress then i come to know how i was doing the perception of pr ogress was horribly delusional.
-    i do not want to admit that i do not want to admit. i do not think i can know the answer of "why will i not remember it?".
+    there is so much to do but i feel paralysed!!! i am not making any progress. even if i am making progress then i come to know how i was doing the perception of progress was horribly delusional. i do not want to admit that i do not want to admit. i do not think i can know the answer of "why will i not remember it?".